georgekrav/fuelstation-detection-thesis/README.md

 # From Geocoding to Computer Vision: Locating Greek Fuel Stations

-Demonstrating Geocoding Limitations and Proposing a Vision-Based Solution.
+Demonstrating Geocoding limitations and proposing a computer-vision-based solution.
 This thesis investigates the reliability of geocoding for Greek fuel station addresses and proposes an alternative approach using computer vision.
 The project consists of two main phases:

 ## Phase 1 - Geocoding Analysis: